 The first Alberg 30 was launched in the summer of 1962.
 The design had been commissioned by Kurt Hansen of Whitby Boat Works, Ltd. He'd looked at the 28-foot Pearson Triton and felt he could build a similar boat in Canada for much less than the price of importing the US-built Triton.
-So Carl A. Alberg [1901-1986] designed a slightly larger cousin, based on the "Odyssey", designed by Carl for San Francisco Bay and the Pacific.
+So Carl A. Alberg [1901-1986] designed a slightly larger cousin.
+It's been said that he based the design on the "Odyssey", designed by Carl for San Francisco Bay and the Pacific, but the build dates make that unlikely.
 Intended for the heavy weather of the San Francisco Bay and the Pacific Ocean, the Odyssey had a heavy displacement and a 7/8ths rig.
 The original Alberg 30 drawings followed this design with 2000 pounds less displacement and 3 inches less draft.

 Kurt Hansen changed the ballast from the designed lead to cast iron to hold down the production costs.
 In some of the early boats, the weight was insufficient and internal ballast had to be fixed in the bilge.
 Then, after the molds had been made, the syndicate of sailors who had ordered the boats decided they wanted a masthead rig.
 It was too late to move the mast step aft the 24 inches that was required, so, instead, the mast was shortened and the jib stay was raised.
 Carl Alberg wasn't pleased with the decision, but later admitted, "It seems to have worked out ok."

 The end result was still a sturdy, sweet-sailing boat.

 Sturdy?
 Witness this letter received by Whitby Boat Works in 1971:

 Carl Alberg advised the writer to move to the Chesapeake Bay where the bottom is mud.